How to Make a Simple Baby Quilt

 Inside: How to Make a Simple Baby Quilt

 If you’re like me then you probably give personalized baby gifts for friends and family ~ right?
 I bet finding the time to construct said handmade gift can sometimes be a challenge.
 What you need is a simple baby quilt that anyone can make in an afternoon.

 Recently, my friends at Fat Quarter Shop asked if I’d like to join them in celebrating their Top 10 Videos from 2015.
 I was given a list of quilts I could make and from that list I decided to make the Bloom and Bliss Receiving Blanket because it is entirely made of Half Square Triangles (HST).

 As a new-ish quilter I believe that having a thorough understanding of HST’s will be beneficial as I begin designing more quilts on my own.
 These over-sized HST’s were perfect for continuing my education.

-Piecing is a snap with this pattern because I used the pre-cut fabrics.
+Piecing is a snap with this pattern because the pattern uses 10″ the pre-cut fabrics.
 I still had to turn them into half square triangles, but that is why I chose this pattern.
 The overall design enabled me to continue working with half square triangles.